Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 In an interview, John Bowens, the county's attorney, says the county had tried to guard against the broker being swayed by a large commission from an insurer.
 The brokers at Frenkel did not respond to requests for comment.
 The firm has not filed a response to the claims in the lawsuit.
 Steven Weisman, one of attorneys representing Frenkel, declined to comment.

-Sometimes employers don't find out their broker didn't get them the best deal until they switch to another broker.
+Sometimes employers don't find out that their broker didn't get them the best deal until they switch to another broker.

 Josh Butler, a broker in Amarillo, Texas, who is also certified by Rosetta, recently took on a company of about 200 employees that had been signed up for a plan that had high out-of-pocket costs.
 The previous broker had enrolled the company in a supplemental plan that paid workers $1,000 if they were admitted to the hospital to help pay for uncovered costs.
 But Butler says the premiums for this coverage cost about $100,000 a year, and only nine employees had used it.
 That would make it much cheaper to pay for the benefit without insurance.